 If you’ve still got shopping to do, you couldn’t be in a better place!
 Tanger Outlets Sevierville, the largest authentic outlet center in the state of Tennessee, boasts more than 100 brand-name stores with discount prices of up to 70 percent off retail.
 You’ll also find dozens of one-of-a-kind boutiques and antique stores throughout town.
 Be sure to get your Sevierville Coupon Book for more ideas and savings.

-In neighboring Pigeon Forge, make memories at Dollywood during the park’s popular Smoky Mountain Christmas celebration (through January 5, 2019).
-Be dazzled by four million lights, the third annual “Parade of Many Colors,” Christmas-themed live performances, and a spectacular Christmas atmosphere throughout the park.
+In neighboring Pigeon Forge, make memories at Dollywood during the park’s popular Smoky Mountain Christmas celebration (November 9, 2019 through January 4, 2020).
+Be dazzled by four millions of lights, the fourth annual “Parade of Many Colors,” Christmas-themed live performances, and a spectacular Christmas atmosphere throughout the park.

 Don’t miss the 30th Annual Smoky Mountain Winterfest Celebration that runs through February 17, 2020.
 Among the festivities, you can view more than 15 million lights in a 25-mile stretch!

 Let Dolly brighten up your traditions this Christmas season!